-Glenn Exton, head of data and analytics at RBS International, discusses the rapid advances in natural language processing (NLP) technology and the benefits this could bring to businesses.
+Glenn Exton discusses the rapid advances in Natural Language Processing technology and the benefits this could bring to businesses.

 It’s a common scenario: you overhear a familiar song, but you’re frustrated when the title and artist’s name escape you.
 The good news is that a plethora of digital assistance – from Alexa, to Siri, to Shazam – exists to provide you with the information you’re seeking, helping you to find the song and save it in your music library for the future.